 The source code directory of a SteelPHP-based application is an assembly.
 And SteelPHP is provided as an assembly, too.

-Any all re-usable code or component that is "plugged" into an application part of an assmebly in the assemblies folder of the application:
+All re-usable code or component that is "plugged" into an application is part of an assmebly.
+All assemblies are placed in the assemblies folder of the application:

 Assmemblies contain components, code and any other file.

 - /3rdparty should contain 3rd party code that the author of an assembly requires.

 - /content is for content file - i.e. the pages of your website

 - /css is file cascading style sheet files

 - /data is for any static data files - could be anything

 - /elements is for element class source files